Listing View

 Full Arch

-Yes, it is possible however please note that it takes very nearly four months for the gums to fully heal which involves shrinkage and thus the implants have to be adjusted.
+Yes, it is possible however please note that it takes around four months for the gums to fully repair themselves which involves shrinkage and for that reason the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be properly cleaned or else it can lead to plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be correctly cleaned or else it can cause plaque and infection and also gum disease.

-It is not any sorer than having a tooth extracted which clearly depends on your pain tolerance and the type/amount of anesthetic used.
+It is not any sorer than having a tooth extracted which obviously depends on your pain tolerance and the type/amount of anesthetic used.

-This is where all of the teeth upper and or lower are replaced by a full arch bridge held in place by 4 implants (sometimes 6).
+This is where all of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (sometimes 6).

 Hello from Great Shelford Dental Surgery